wangjinlong9788/Simulation-of-Phase-Transition-Using-CUDA/README.md

-Simulation of Phase Transition,
+# Simulation of Phase Transition,

 main file: kernel.cu

+For functions of situations with different temperature t, calculate the max amplitude and phase of each temperature t.
+This is the point when phase transition happens.

-the result is :
+# The result is :

 amp2_movie_f.m4v shows the process of amplitude change